-Ms. Freitas Costa has a degree in Production Engineering from the Polytechnic School of the University of São Paulo and an MBA from the Samuel Curtis Johnson School of Management at Cornell University, USA.
-Currently, she is is an Independent Director and Coordinator of the Strategy Committee at TOTVS S.A., partner at Prada Assessoria Empresarial, Independent Director, Coordinator of the Audit, Risk, and Compliance Committee, member of the Governance and Nomination Committee of Localiza S.A., Independent Director of Mapfre S.A., Independent Director, Coordinator of the People and ESG Committee and member of the Strategy and Innovation Committee of Embraer S.A., and Independent Director and Coordinator of the Strategy Committee of Mobly S.A.
-From 2001 to 2010, Mrs. Freitas Costa served as CEO of Booz Allen Hamilton operations (today known as Strategy&).
-She has also served as a Board Member of Sadia, Gafisa, Technip, and Marcopolo, in addition to being a member of the Board Committee at the corporations Votorantim Industrial, Votorantim Metais, CBA, and Bematech.
-Key Contributions for the Company: Strategic Planning; Management; and Business Vision.
+Ms. Maria Letícia de Freitas Costa has a degree in production engineering from the Polytechnic School of the University of São Paulo and an MBA from the Samuel Curtis Johnson School of Management at Cornell University.
+Currently, she is an Independent Advisor and Coordinator of the Strategy Committee at TOTVS S.A., a partner at SLP Consultoria e Estrutura Ltda., an independent Advisor, Coordinator of the Audit, Risks and Compliance Committee at Localiza S.A., an independent Advisor at Mapfre S.A., an independent Advisor at Auren Energia S.A, and Independent Advisor and Coordinator of the Audit Committee of Mobly S.A.
+From 2001 to 2010, Ms. Letícia served as President of the operations of Booz Allen Hamilton (now Strategy&).
+She also served as an Advisor to Embraer, Sadia, Gafisa, Technip, and Marcopolo, in addition to being a Board Committee Member at Votorantim Industrial, Votorantim Metais, CBA and Bematech.
+Main Contributions to the Company: Experience on Boards; Executive Career in Public and/or Large Companies; Experience in the Technology Sector; Entrepreneurship; Finance and/or Corporate Accounting; Risk management; BAD; Disruptive Business Models; Information Technology; Sales and Distribution.